Proper Condom Use: Plot

-Cartman and Kenny learn from the 5th graders that "milking" a dog is possible, when it is in fact just stimulating the dog to the point of ejaculation which they call "red rocket" and "beating off" the dog.
-They show the act to Stan and Kyle, who are impressed.
+Eric Cartman and Kenny McCormick learn from the 5th graders that "milking" a dog is possible, when it is in fact just stimulating the dog to the point of ejaculation which they call "red rocket" and "beating off" the dog.
+They show the act to Stan Marsh and Kyle Broflovski, who are impressed.
 Stan performs the technique on his own dog Sparky in front of his parents and their friends during a book club meeting, for which he is grounded for ten months.
-Stan cannot understand why he is being punished, as his parents are too embarrassed to explain sexual stimulation to him and decide that the school should be responsible for teaching sex education.
+Stan does not understand why he is being punished, as his parents are too embarrassed to explain sexual stimulation to him and decide that the school should be responsible for teaching sex education.

-Mr. Mackey tries to teach the fourth grade boys about male and female anatomy and the mechanics of sexual intercourse, but, not having had sex since he was 19, Mr. Mackey cannot teach the boys anything of use.
-Ms. Choksondik, angered off sex after a boyfriend dumped her after a love making session ended poorly, intends to scare the girls into safe sex by spending her lesson teaching the girls about all the different types of STDs that they might catch if the boys are not wearing condoms, but does not mention that in order to catch these diseases, they would first need to have sex.
-The boys try talking to Chef, the only person who actually has had much sexual experience, but he (who was opposed to the sex ed class and wanted the children to keep their naivety) does not tell them anything.
-The girls become so terrified of the boys that upon being approached by them at lunch, they back away and scream in fright when they learn the boys aren't wearing condoms.
+Mr. Mackey tries to teach the fourth grade boys about male and female anatomy and the mechanics of sexual intercourse, but, not having had sex since he was 19, cannot teach the boys anything of use.
+Ms. Choksondik, angered off sex after a boyfriend dumped her after a sexual encounter ended poorly, intends to scare the girls into safe sex by spending her lesson teaching the girls about all the different types of sexually transmitted diseases (STDs) that they might catch if the boys are not wearing condoms, but does not mention that, to catch these diseases, they would first need to have sex.
+The boys try talking to Chef, who actually has had much sexual experience, but he (who was opposed to the sex ed class and wanted the children to keep their naivety) does not tell them anything.
+The girls become so terrified of the boys that, upon being approached by them at lunch, they back away and scream in fright when they learn the boys are not wearing condoms.
 Afraid they will spread a disease, the boys go to the pharmacy to purchase condoms.